bkrroy/hackverseRepo/README.md

 	-  Upon the creation of game you will recieve a unique code which you can share with your friends to invite them to play.
 	-  For joining a game you need to enter the joining code and proceed to play the game.
 	-  You can also sign out of the app using the sign out button.
+	-  While playing the game the host can set the truths and lie and press click me to make it available for the other players.
+	-  The other players must click on the start button once to start the game (ONLY ONCE).
+	-  The other players can click on which statement they believe to be the lie.
+If guessed correctly they secure 100 points.
+	-  The host can then change the statements for the next round.

 <br>